Bleiburg repatriations: Number of victims

-The governmental commissions in Slovenia published more thorough data.
 In 2005, the Slovenian government established the Commission on Concealed Mass Graves in Slovenia.
-The commission estimates that there are around 100,000 victims of all nationalities in the graves in Slovenia.
+The commission estimated that there are around 100,000 victims of all nationalities in the graves in Slovenia.
+Mitja Ferenc, in charge of uncovering postwar graves in Slovenia, later stated that the number of victims is fewer than 100,000, in the tens of thousands.
 The Institute of Contemporary History in Ljubljana launched a research project to establish the number of casualties during and after the Second World War in Slovenia.
 As of 2008, their data shows that 14,274 Slovenians were killed in "post-war violence in Slovenia", which includes non-Bleiburg victims.
 The number includes 12,431 Slovene Home Guards and 1,076 civilians.
 According to data published by Slovenian historian Vida Deželak Barič in 2014, there were a total of 14,999 Slovenian victims of post-war killings, including 12,101 Slovene collaborationist POWs, 2,199 civilians, and 547 with an unknown status.
 This includes victims unrelated to Bleiburg.
 Deželak Barič listed among the civilian casualties all 529 victims from the German minority, who she notes played a prominent role in Nazi forced Germanization and other repressive acts against Slovenes.

 In April 2008, the Slovenian Presidency of the Council of the European Union organized the European Public Hearing on Crimes Committed by Totalitarian Regimes, and the resulting document included various research including that of Mitja Ferenc, noting official data on 3,986 known wartime graves and mass graves in Slovenia from World War II, Milko Mikola, indicating that the victims were executed en masse without a trial, and Jerca Vodušek Starič who wrote about purported mass killings following liberation of Slovenia and Croatia in May 1945: "It is impossible to find out the exact number of those liquidated.
 Today the number reaches 14,531 Slovenes and an estimate [of] 65,000 to 100,000 Croats.
 Among them were also civilians."
 In 2011, Mitja Ferenc, in charge of uncovering post-war graves in Slovenia, stated that "regarding the victims there is only an estimate, I myself think that it is fewer [than 100,000], how many I don't know.
 Certainly some tens of thousands" and that "from the end of the war to January 1946 about 14,000 Slovenians were murdered.
 Among them were about 1,100 civilians; the remainder were mostly members of the Slovene Home Guard forces and a smaller number of Chetniks."